-Electronic submission of Forms W-9.
+Electronic Submission of Forms W-9

 Requesters may establish a system for payees to submit Forms W-9 electronically, including by fax.
 A requester is anyone required to file an information return.
 A payee is anyone required to provide a taxpayer identification number (TIN) to the requester.
 Generally, the electronic system must -

-- Ensure the information received is the information sent, and document all occasions of user access that result in the submission. - Make it reasonably certain the person accessing the system and submitting the form is the person identified on Form W-9. - Provide you with the same information as the paper Form W-9. - Require as the final entry in the submission an electronic signature by the payee whose name is on Form W-9 that authenticates and verifies the submission. - Be able to supply a hard copy of the electronic Form W-9 if the Internal Revenue Service requests it.
+• Ensure the information received is the information sent, and document all occasions of user access that result in the submission.

+• Make it reasonably certain the person accessing the system and submitting the form is the person identified on Form W-9.

+• Provide the same information as the paper Form W-9.

+• Require as the final entry in the submission an electronic signature by the payee whose name is on Form W-9 that authenticates and verifies the submission.
+The electronic signature must be under penalties of perjury and the perjury statement must contain the language of the paper Form W-9.
 Note: For Forms W-9 that are not required to be signed, the electronic system need not provide for an electronic signature or a perjury statement.